 In this stripTiger finally bonds with the Canadian Superheroes while several paramedics strain to get his gurney into the ambulance.

 Gag Boobs: Greta Gravity's massive prow has been the butt of a few jokes.
 Tiger also makes a few remarks about bovine growth hormone in reference to Evil Spinerette's bust.
+And then there's the crowning achievement of gag-boobage, Super-MILF, and her "Venusian Bosom".

 The Good Guys Always Win: Averted surprisingly often for a light-hearted superhero comic; Heather's been beaten up by a purse-snatcher, completely trounced in her second fight with Evil Spinnerette, has never even come close to actually defeating Dr. Universe, and would have been incinerated by Kugelblitz if Greta hadn't intervened.

-Gratuitous German: Subverted and played straight at the beginning of the current arc in which Benjamin Franklin travels through time into the third reich.
+Gratuitous German: Subverted and played straight at the beginning of the current arc in which Benjamin Franklin travels through time into the Third Reich.
 Hitler's spoken German is correct.
 Krakow actually asked his German-speaking fans for help beforehand.
 However played straight with the name plate on Hitler's desk reading "Das Führer, Duden!" which is German gibberish for "The Führer, Dude!" and a coffee mug on the floor with the words "Mein Coffee" written on it.

 Hate Plague: Just a few hours after boarding Avonlea together, Katt, Gabe, London and Minerva are at each other's throats... courtesy of embittered former team member Captain Alberta, who's poured toxins into the airship's water supply, and played a few choice pranks.